Mentuhotep IV: Other attestations

+Mentuhotep IV is attested on the Karnak king list in #31 under his prenomen of Nebtawyre.
+Today it is damaged and reads as "[...]re".

-A fragment of a slate bowl found at Lisht North was regarded for a long time to be inscribed on the outside with the official titulary of Mentuhotep IV, and on the inside with that of King Amenemhat I, his successor.
+At Lisht North, a fragment of a slate bowl was regarded for a long time to be inscribed on the outside with the official titulary of Mentuhotep IV, and on the inside with that of King Amenemhat I, his successor.
 Since the two inscriptions are incised in a different style of writing, according to Dorothea Arnold, this indicates that Amenemhat had his name added to an older vessel that already bore the name of Mentuhotep IV.
 However, Peter Janosi showed that Mentuhotep IV is not mentioned on the bowl, the titulary preserved there fits better to Mentuhotep II.

 End of reign

 It is assumed by some Egyptologists that Amenemhat either usurped the throne or assumed power after Mentuhotep IV died childless.
 There is currently no archaeological or textual evidence to prove that Mentuhotep was deposed by his vizier or that he chose Amenemhat to be his designated successor.
+Perhaps either situation is possible, or another unknown one is.
+Nobody truly knows how Amenemhat I rose to the throne.
 Neither his mummy nor his burial place have been found.